robbert-vdh/nih-plug/nih_plug_xtask/README.md

 members = ["xtask"]
 ```

-Then add `nih_plug_xtask` to your new xtask package's dependencies:
+Add `nih_plug_xtask` to the new xtask package's dependencies, and call its main
+function from the new xtask binary:

 ```toml
 # xtask/Cargo.toml